thevarunshah/java_testing_script/README.md

-# java_testing_script
+# java testing script
-a simple script to compile and run java programs
+a simple script to compile and run java programs <br/>

 -----
-TestInterface: the main java program which acts as the script
+TestInterface: the main java program which acts as the script <br/>
-Sum: a program which adds two numbers
+Sum: a program which adds two numbers <br/>
-TestSum: an implmentation of the TestInterface
+TestSum: an implmentation of the TestInterface <br/>
-IO: a simple input/output interface
+IO: a simple input/output interface <br/>